Use cert-manager to manage TLS certificates

 This error indicates that the certificate you are using is not valid for the specific domain or IP address you are trying to use it with.
 This error typically occurs when there is a mismatch between the certificate’s Subject Alternative Name (SAN) or Common Name (CN) field and the name being used to access the broker.

-To resolve this issue, you may need to obtain a new certificate that is valid for the specific domain or IP address you are using.
+To fix this error, you may need to obtain a new certificate that is valid for the specific domain or IP address you are using.
 Ensure that the certificate’s SAN or CN entry matches the name being used, and that the certificate is not expired or revoked.

 cannot validate certificate for 127.0.0.1